 A wrongful death suit in Georgia comes with many strict rules and statutes, as well as best practices for how to maximize your odds of success.
 Before you attempt the many steps it will take to bring and win your claim, hire an attorney for assistance.
 With hiring a lawyer as the first step in your claim, you will immediately improve your odds of securing a fair and just settlement award.
 An Atlanta wrongful death lawyer from our firm can use years of legal experience to represent your claim before an insurance adjuster, judge and/or jury.

 Georgia’s laws are very specific about who can file a wrongful death claim.
-Certain surviving loved ones will have this right, as long as wrongful death occurred.
-The state’s definition of wrongful death is the death of one person by the criminal, reckless, intentional, or negligent acts of another party.
+Certain surviving loved ones will have this right, as long as a wrongful death occurred.
+The State’s definition of wrongful death is the death of one person by the criminal, reckless, intentional, or negligent acts of another party.
 Common accidents that lead to wrongful death claims are car crashes, falls, workplace accidents, acts of violence, and medical malpractice.
 If a surviving family member suspects wrongful death, he or she may be able to file a claim if the law permits.
+Understand that the law lays out very clearly who has the sole right to control the case.
 This is the order of who controls the case

 The personal representative of the estate may be a family member or a professional administrator.
 If the decedent named a representative in his or her will, this person will take over the role.
 Otherwise, a judge may assign a representative during probate court.
 The representative will seek damages on behalf of either surviving family members or the deceased person’s estate for distribution according to Georgia’s intestate succession laws.
 If you are not sure whether you have the right to file for wrongful death, ask an attorney.